nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-Smooth Inverse Frequency Frequency (SIF) Embeddings in Golang.md

 5. Run your project with docker run -d -p 8080:8080 <project name>

-**6. Conclusion**
+**<a name="conclusion"></a>7.
+Conclusion**

 Improving the SIF implementation was a really interesting project.
 There were a lot of fun challenges involved like solving the ordering of goroutines and dealing with concurrent writes to map.
 It was incredibly satisfying to run my own benchmarks and see quantitative improvements in performance go as high as 30x the original speed.
 Of course, more improvements can still be made.
 [This paper](https://arxiv.org/pdf/2005.09069.pdf) details how SIF embeddings of documents can be improved by producing and then combining topic vectors.
 Other models for embedding sentences such as [Universal Sentence Encoder](https://arxiv.org/pdf/1803.11175.pdf) or [Sentence-BERT](https://arxiv.org/pdf/1908.10084.pdf) have been developed in recent years as well and are able to outperform SIF in certain categories of NLP tasks.